rrwen/msdss-data-api/docs/source/install.rst

 This package can be installed without user authentication support:

 1. Install `Anaconda 3 <https://www.anaconda.com/>`_ for Python
+2. Install `PostgreSQL <https://www.postgresql.org/>`_ or your preferred database
-2. Install ``msdss-data-api`` via pip or through a conda environment
+3. Install ``msdss-data-api`` via pip or through a conda environment

 .. code::